steveman1982/cates/README.md

 Things to keep in mind:

--if you want to repell cats from your property, please make sure you don't harm the little fellas.
+-if you want to repel cats from your property, please make sure you don't harm the little fellas.

 -replace any <...> placeholders with your specific situation.
 Things like image folders, urls, tokens.